The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Mem variables/inconsistent nomenclature: FrontBuffer/BackBuffer

-Again, use #defines for FrontBuffer and
+Again, using #defines for FrontBuffer

-BACKBUFFER #define is problematic as well, as it refers
+#define is problematic as well, as it

-to the bit in REG_DISPCNT instead of the actual backbuffer.
+refers to the bit in REG_DISPCNT

 5.7 Mode4Flip (pp 165-170)